FAQWednesday, January 24, 2007

 1. Where are you located?
 How long have you been in business?

-DLS operates at 15A Sycamore Tower Dansalan Gardens, M. Vicente St., Mandaluyong City.
+DLS operates at 17-C, Tower 1 Dansalan Gardens, M. Vicente St., Mandaluyong City.

 I have been doing product and corporate photography for the past 5 years, with a few weddings here and there.
 DLS was mainly a photography portrait studio then but since I have taken cinematography in college, we started doing cinematic videography for weddings in 2008 to cater to client requests.